 I’ve been playing around with the new ArcWeb Explorer API and I’m starting to get a handle on all the functionality.
-My son liked this one the best.
+My son liked.
 I’d like to grab geotagged photos from flicker and plot them on a map.
 I’ve got loads to do before that becomes a reality (I’m way behind geotagging my photos in Flickr), but I’ve faked it well on my computer.
 Too bad the imagery around Disneyland looks crappy otherwise I’d zoom in more.

 Update: I’ve played a little with it during lunch and its pretty easy to get points plotted on the map (actually very easy).
 I’ve got to play a little more with getting the widgets to show up better but that will have to wait as I’ve got to get back to billable work. 🙂

 I noticed that CH2M Hill has a “blog” for their ESS team.

 They even have an RSS feed, but it seems to be much more of a marketing effort than what most of us would call a real blog.
 Maybe in time we’ll hear more from the developers and team members and less from the marketing folks.

 Remember when I made a big fuss about all these fancy 3D models not being important to GIS professionals?
 Well I still believe that, but I’m sitting here right now working on getting fancier looking models of buildings for a couple of our 3D GIS marketing demonstrations I’ll be doing next month.
 I’ll see how good some of these models look in ArcScene and maybe they’ll tie together everything, or they’ll just make my life much more complicated. 😀